slbailey/Retrovue/docs/legacy/Retrovuew Plex Integration.md

 ### **The Problem**

-Plex stores media files using internal paths that may not be directly accessible to Retrovue's streaming engine.
+Plex stores media files using internal paths that may not be directly accessible to RetroVue's streaming engine.
 For example:

 - **Plex Path**: `/media/movies/Action Movie (2023).mp4`
 - **Local Path**: `R:\movies\Action Movie (2023).mp4`

 ### **The Solution**

-Retrovue implements a comprehensive path mapping system that translates between Plex internal paths and accessible local paths.
+RetroVue implements a comprehensive path mapping system that translates between Plex internal paths and accessible local paths.

 #### **Database Schema**